-This code pattern is a Node.js web application for a conceptual health records system designed to showcase how Kubernetes-based microservices modernize a traditional application, demonstrates steps to deploy an app on OpenShift Source-to-Image (S2I) toolkit.
-In addition, this code pattern explores open standards, front-end technologies for custom charts and responsive design.
+This code pattern is a Node.js web application for a conceptual health records system designed to showcase how Kubernetes-based microservices modernize a traditional application using OpenShift’s Source-to-Image (S2I) toolkit.
+In addition, this code pattern explores open standards and demonstrates front-end technologies for custom charts and responsive design.

-Imagine a fictional, conceptual healthcare or health insurance company that has been around for a long time.
-It has hundreds of thousands of patient records in an SQL database connected to a either a mainframe, or a monolithic Java back end.
-Our sample code shows health records that look very similar to the health records of most insurance companies.
+“Example Health” is a conceptual healthcare or health insurance company.
+It has been around a long time and has hundreds of thousands of patient records.
+The company’s health records look very similar to the health records of most insurance companies.

 Here’s a view clients might see when they log in to the patient records app:

 In this code pattern, you learn the following skills: